🧰 Finally Organize Your Ideas & Notes Efficiently

 Read more from Tooltester.com

 🧰 Smart tools.
 Useful tips.
 Weekly.
 Hola friend 👋, I’m Josep.
 Each week, I hunt down practical tools and productivity hacks to help digital doers like you do more with less effort.
-This week: presentation tools that finally feel like the future.
-For the longest time, creating presentations has been stuck in the past.
-We’ve had PowerPoint, Prezi, and even Google Slides for what feels like an eternity, and not much has changed.
-But, of course, AI is shaking things up.
-A few days ago, I had to...
+This week: AI video tools that are turning text into cinematic-quality footage.
+Video is king, but creating it is time-consuming and expensive.
+Professional-looking videos used to require a whole team, fancy equipment, and hours of editing.
+Now, AI is changing the game, allowing creators to generate stunning videos...